mpcq-network/mpcq-json-rpc-relay/docs/design/eth-filter.md

 2. `eth_getFilterLogs` will just use the same implementation as `eth_getLogs`, as well as the limits, which should match.
 3. `eth_getFilterChanges` checks whether the requested filter exist in cache, which if true, leads to check if the request filter is supported.
 Depending on the type this method returns the requested information based on filter and finally updates the filer ttl, as well as last queired block (this information is needed, if this filter is called once more to return information from said block onwards.)
 4. `eth_uninstallFilter` is going to check whether the requested `filterId` exist, if yes will just delete it.
-5. `eth_newPendingTransactionFilter` will return NOT_IMPLEMENTED error, as this filter is not possible in Hedera.
+5. `eth_newPendingTransactionFilter` will return NOT_IMPLEMENTED error, as this filter is not possible in MPCQ.

 Parameters accepted in the `eth_newFilter` method are: